 What is your style of photography?

-We do a mix of storytelling candids and portraits in a classic, timeless style.
+We do a mix of storytelling candids and tastefully arranged portraits, in a classic, timeless style.
 The images are crisp, real and free of trendy filters, so they won’t look dated 20 or even 100 years from now.

 Should my fiancee and I do a “first look” before the wedding ceremony?

 We are flexible either way, but there are definitely some pros and cons to consider.
 From a photography standpoint, doing a first look gives you a lot more quality picture time together.
 Our past clients have said that it instantly calmed their nerves to have seen each other in a quiet spot alone before the big event really got going.
 Plus, you’d get 99% of the “formal” wedding party/family pictures done before the ceremony, so you would be able to go to the reception much faster afterwards.

 If you’d like to go the more traditional route and not see each other until you’re at the altar, you’ll need to spend a little more time right after the ceremony taking pictures together and with your families and wedding party.

 Can you come to the hotel or house to take “getting ready” pictures of the bride and bridesmaids?